nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **By using this tool, the user can:**

-**Store Important seedu.duke.Internship Information:** Users can input and store key details such as the role, company, duration, required skills, application deadlines, and any additional notes.
+**Store Important Internship Information:** Users can input and store key details such as the role, company, duration, required skills, application deadlines, and any additional notes.

 **Track Application Status:** Users can save the current status of their application (e.g., not applied, applied, interview scheduled, offer received) and update it as the application progresses.